-Maybe you have little astronauts on your hands, or you love looking at the stars in a clear night sky, a visit to Adler Planetarium in Chicago is the ideal place for stargazers.
+Maybe you have little astronauts on your hands, or you love looking at the stars on a clear night sky, a visit to Adler Planetarium is in order.

 Located on a peninsula with a fantastic view of the Chicago Skyline, the Adler Planetarium offers views of the sky that other planetariums simply can’t.
 Traveling to Adler is easy, just take the 146 bus.